chl03rivs/s_ve-the-c_t/README.md

 	* one for questions that only accept 1/2, and another for those that take 1/2/3:
 	![](./assets/images/error-2.JPG)

-And then, when it comes to the guessing stage, our input validation is built-in the `game_choice` function:
+And then, when it comes to the guessing stage, our input validation is built-in the `get_user_guess` function:

 * it compares the user input with the alphabet to see if it's a correct input;
 ![](./assets/images/error-3.JPG)